menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Determine address usage
 ^^^^^^^^^^^^^^^^^^^^^^^
 Control how IP addresses are identified as being in use.
 By default, these settings are all selected.
 To specify which rules should be applied to IP addresses and get a more granular picture of where the usage is coming from, select/clear the appropriate checkboxes.

+.. _admin-authentication:

+Authentication
+^^^^^^^^^^^^^^^
+Configure authentication methods, including single sign-on, LDAP integration, and external login providers.

+When **single sign-on** is activated, users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
+For more information about Single sign-on, see :ref:`external-auth`.

 .. _admin-logging: